PapenfussLab/gridss/Readme.md

 I recommended filtering these output files to only variants found in 3+ samples.

 Note that `gridss_somatic_filter.R` requires the files to be named `gridss_pon_breakpoint.bedpe` and `gridss_pon_single_breakend.bed`.

+### How do I merge PONs?

+Merging of PONs is not supported but incremental updates are.
+Use `INPUT_BEDPE` and `INPUT_BED` files to `gridss.GeneratePonBedpe`.
+For example, you can add your samples to the Hartwig PONs by pointing `INPUT_BEDPE` and `INPUT_BED` to the Hartwig PONs and adding your VCFs as outlined above.

 ### Should I process each input BAM separately or together?